-This situation reduced the possibility to capture women experiences in Irish literature or these were, in most cases, told from a male perspective.
-Only a few women writers such as Mary Lavin, Edna O’Brien or Elisabeth Bowen managed to get some popularity.
-Still, the majority of anthologies of Irish short stories were heavily weighted towards male writers, and women’s writing tended to be silenced and marginalised.2 Nevertheless, in the last few years Ireland has experienced a strong movement with the aim of recovering Irish women’s voices.
-Already in 1999 Beacon Press published A Green and Mortal Sound: Short Fiction by Irish Women Writers, which includes stories that intended to “tell the reader something about the nature of the lives of women in Ireland” (Desalvo, Walsh & Hogan 1999: xii).
+This situation reduced the possibility of capturing women experiences in Irish literature or these were, in most cases, told from a male perspective.
+Only a few women writers such as Mary Lavin, Edna O’Brien or Elisabeth Bowen managed to achieve some popularity.
+Still, the majority of anthologies of Irish short stories were heavily weighted towards male writers, and women’s writing tended to be silenced and marginalised.
+Nevertheless, in the last few years Ireland has experienced a strong movement with the aim of recovering Irish women’s voices.
+Already in 1999 Beacon Press had published A Green and Mortal Sound: Short Fiction by Irish Women Writers, which included stories that wanted to “tell the reader something about the nature of the lives of women in Ireland” (Desalvo, Walsh & Hogan 1999: xii).
 In 2001, New Island published Cutting the Night in Two: Short Stories by Irish Women Writers, edited by Evelyn Conlon and Hans-Christian Oeser.
-This collection comprises thirty-four short stories by Irish women writers past and present, all of which had been published before.
+This collection comprised thirty-four short stories by Irish women writers past and present, all of which had been published before.
 More recently, in 2014, writer and illustrator Joanna Walsh started the high-profile #readwomen campaign to encourage literary equality and celebrate Irish women’s writing.
 In 2015, New Island published The Long Gaze Back: An Anthology of Irish Women Writers, edited by Sinead Gleeson.
 Due to its popularity, another collection The Glass Shore: Short Stories by Women Writers from the North of Ireland, also edited by Gleeson, was published in 2016.
 These collections served to spark discussion about the erasure of women writers from the Irish literary canon and shed some light on women’s lives and experiences.
 As Alison Walsh said about The Long Gaze Back “this collection represents the richness of women’s lives, past and present.
 The joy, the compassion, the anger, the sadness.
 It’s all there” (Walsh 2015).
-Not only New Island but also the independent publishing company Tramp Press has been committed to showcase literature that has been largely forgotten.
+Not only New Island but also the independent publishing company Tramp Press is committed to showcasing literature that has been largely forgotten.
 So far, it has produced three books in its Recovered Voices Series: A Struggle for Fame by Charlotte Riddell, The Uninvited by Dorothy Macardle and Orange Horses by Maeve Kelly.

-This article aims to contribute to recover these lost women’s voices and to help solve the academic neglect that some Irish women writers have suffered.
-It focuses on the work of Maeve Kelly, quite forgotten until the recent re-printing of her Orange Horses by Tramp Press and the publication of A Last Loving by Arlen Press, both in the year 2016.
+This article aims to contribute to recovering these lost women’s voices and to help solve the academic neglect that some Irish women writers have suffered.
+It focuses on the work of Maeve Kelly, quite forgotten until the recent re-printing of her Orange Horses by Tramp Press and the publication of A Last Loving by Arlen Press, both in 2016.
 Maeve Kelly is a self-declared feminist who has ceaselessly tried to reimage women in her fiction.
 Her work has been described as a mirror image of her “lifelong struggle to dispel male complacency and bring marginalised, female experience into the larger national consciousness” (Workman 2016).
 The protagonists of Kelly’s stories are in most cases countrywomen, for whom neither love nor divorce is possible.
 However, these are not portrayed as passive, self-abnegating martyrs, but rather as women who actively struggle against their environment.
 This article examines her short story collection A Life of Her Own (1976) with special attention to “The Vain Woman”.
 This story can be taken as an example of the dramatisation of the lives of Irish women who were determined by the conventional modes of femininity advocated both in the 1937 Constitution and in Catholic Church teaching.
 Nevertheless, the protagonist of the story embodies the antithesis of both Catholic and “feminine” values, representing the emergence of a “new Irish woman”; a woman who was no longer voice-less but who rebelled against the Catholic patriarchal society she lived in.

 Maeve Kelly: Irishwoman Writer and Feminist Activist

 Kelly has published two short story collections, A Life of Her Own (1976) and Orange Horses (1990).
 This second collection contains all the stories in A Life of Her Own plus seven others.
-She has also published two novels, Necessary Treasons (1985) and Florrie’s Girls (1989), and three collections of poems, Resolutions (1986), Lament for Ooana (2005), and A Last Loving: Collected Poems (2016), which compiles the two previously published collections along with other uncollected pieces.
+She has also published two novels, Necessary Treasons (1985) and Florrie’s Girls (1989), and three collections of poems, Resolutions (1986), Lament for Oona (2005), and A Last Loving: Collected Poems (2016), which compiles the two previously published collections along with other uncollected pieces.
 As other Irish feminist writers such as Mary Dorcey or Emma Donoghue, Kelly has also taken part in the rewriting of fairy tales in Alice in Thunderland (1993), a story previously collected in Ms Muffet and Others: A Funny, Sassy, Heretical Collection of Feminist Fairytales (1986) and Mad and Bad Fairies (1987).

 A Life of Her Own